 For those who want to skip the preamble and just dive into the docs, you can just go to the Kafka Streams documentation.
 The purpose of this blog post will be less the “what”, which the documentation covers in depth, and more the “why”.

 Kafka Streams is a library for building streaming applications, specifically applications that transform input Kafka topics into output Kafka topics (or calls to external services, or updates to databases, or whatever).
 It lets you do this with concise code in a way that is distributed and fault-tolerant.
 Stream processing is a computer programming paradigm, equivalent to data-flow programming, event stream processing, and reactive programming, that allows some applications to more easily exploit a limited form of parallel processing.

 There is a wealth of interesting work happening in the stream processing area—ranging from open source frameworks like Apache Spark, Apache Storm, Apache Flink, and Apache Samza, to proprietary services such as Google’s DataFlow and AWS Lambda—so it is worth outlining how Kafka Streams is similar and different from these things.

 Frankly there is a ton of the kind of messy innovation that open source is so good at happening right now in this ecosystem.
 We’re pretty excited about all these different processing layers: even though it can be a bit confusing at times, the state of the art is advancing pretty quickly.
 We’re working hard to make Kafka work really well as a data source with all of these.
-The gap we see Kafka Streams filling is less the analytics-focused domain these frameworks focus on and more building core applications and microservices that process data streams.
+The gap we see Kafka Streams filling is less the analytics-focused domain these frameworks focus on and more building core applications and microservices that process real time data streams.
 I’ll dive into this distinction in the next section and start to dive into how Kafka Streams simplifies this type of application.

 Hipsters, Stream Processing, and Kafka